Introducing BenchProctor: a SAST benchmark you can't game

 A SAST tool is only as trustworthy as its accuracy, and accuracy is meaningless without ground truth.
 You can run a scanner against your own codebase all day, but unless someone has already labeled every line as vulnerable or safe, you have no idea whether a clean report means clean code or a blind tool.

 That is what a benchmark is for: a body of code where the answer is known in advance, so you can ask two precise questions of any tool.
-Does it find the real bug?
-And does it flag code that is actually fine?
-BenchProctor exists to answer both — for any tool, across nine languages, with a corpus designed so the score can’t be inflated by memorization or naming tricks.
+Does it find the real bug, and does it stay quiet on code that is actually fine?
+BenchProctor exists to answer both, for any tool, across nine languages, with a corpus built so the score can’t be inflated by memorization or naming tricks.

 The benchmarks we had were measuring the wrong thing